-An unsuperivised analysis of RNA velocities was used to approximate how nascent transcription in single cells was related to the arrangement of cells in clusters within mature mRNA expression space.
-Transition probalities computed based on RNA velocities in single cells indicated those in clusters P0 and P4 were the weakest, indicating they were developmental endpoints in the analysis.
-As naïve cells in P0 are the de facto developmental origin, this suggests differentiation was generally oriented toward those in cluster P4, consistent with P4 cells being both derived from day 8 p.i. in LCMVArm-infected hosts and being the most highly enriched with the TE gene expression signature.
+To elucidate how transcriptional heterogeneity initiates lineage choice, we analyzed single cell RNA velocity vectors, which reflect nascent transcription of genes that precede future mature mRNA expression regimes in single cells.
+To identify putative developmental roots and endpoints in an unsupervised fashion, transition probalities were calculated based on divergence in RNA velocity vectors.
+Cells in clusters P1, P2, P5, P7 and P8 harbored cells with strong transition probabilities.
+Cells from LCMVArm and LCMVCl13-infected hosts harbored distinct fractions of cells with root probabilities within each cluster (display the % of cells in each cluster with > 50% transition probability for each infection type; grouped bar chart).
+In contrast, cells in clusters P0 and P4 harbored the weakest transition probabilities, suggesting they were developmental endpoints.
+Consistent with this, cluster P0 comprised naïve cells prior to stimulation, whereas cluster P4 comprised cells from day 8 p.i. in LCMVArm-infected hosts that were most similar to TE cells, that have limited potential to form TMEM cells.
+These results indicated cells throughout trajectories 1, 2 and 3 experience divergent RNA velocities, and reveals multiple decision points in each trajectory exist that could alter the trajectory cells in these developmental paths.

+To characterize the RNA velocities within the trajcetories, we examined the both the grid average and individual single cell velocities to To clarify the gene expression changes that distinguished cells at the initial divergence of trajectories during LCMVArm infection we defined differential expression between cells in each of the intial clusters of trajectories 1, 3 and 4, and cells in cluster P1.
+The initial clusters of each trajectory were present in the spleen on day 5 p.i., suggesting these lineage are established contemporaneously.

+The GSEA analysis of these clusters demonstrated that cells in clusters P1 and P2 were enriched with

+In contrast, cells from cluster P1, P2, P7 and P8 demosntrated in this space of the of UMAP projection manifested strong transition probabilities and highly divergent RNA velocities.

-Cells that were most recently recruited into the antiviral response were likely P1 cells located proximal to naïve cells in the projection of PAGA clusters (Fig. XX).
-RNA velocities in these P1 cells were vectored away from naïve cells, and toward the remaining cells in the P1 cluster, which demonstrated strong transition probabilities and manifested highly divergent RNA velocities.
-This implied these P1 cells were the earliest developmental roots of T1-T4, confirming that they are uEMP cells.
-However, cells in P2, P7 and P8 all also exhibited highly divergent RNA velocity vectors and strong transition probabilities, implying that multiple differentiation roots developed downstream of the initial manifold that originated within cluster P1.
-Consistent with this, the scVelo transition stream identified underlying conduits within the main PAGA-defined trajectories that defined multiple alternative paths individual cells can take to the same lineage endpoints.
+P1 cells were heterogenous.
+Those located proximal to naïve cells in the projection of PAGA clusters were likely those most recently recruited into the antiviral response (Fig. XX), and exhibited RNA velocities vectored away from naïve cells, and toward cells in cluster P1 located proximal to other activated cell clusters in the projection.
+Individual This implied these P1 cells were the earliest developmental roots of T1-T4, confirming their designation as uEMP cells.
+In addition, cells in P2, P7 and P8 each also exhibited highly divergent RNA velocity vectors and strong transition probabilities, implying that multiple differentiation roots developed downstream of the initial manifold that originated within cluster P1.
+Consistent with this, the scVelo transition stream revealed underlying conduits within the PAGA-defined connections that defined alternative paths individual cells can take to the same lineage endpoints.
 These results imply that after the P1 cell stage, differentiating CD8 T cells might encounter multiple opportunities to engage differential transcriptional programs that lead to divergent developmental paths.